 You have to see the "Little Rock" if you're in Little Rock.
 It's the city's name sake.
 Don't worry, it's not out of the way and it won't take you forever to get there.
 You can see it in Riverfront Park.
 Check out the map to find the exact location of the marker, but it's at the north end of Rock Street.
 Going to visit in the morning of your day here will put you where you need to be for the afternoon.

 Although the market is jumping at night, it's the perfect place to go for a morning breakfast.
-May through October the Farmer' Market is open at 7 am with lots of fresh fruits and vegetables.
+May through October the Farmer' Market is open at 7 a.m. on Tuesdays and Saturdays with lots of fresh fruits and vegetables.
 There are also a few specialty shops and restaurants open for breakfast.
 Get your breakfast to-go and take a short hike to banks of the Arkansas River.
 Nothing is nicer than sitting outside and having breakfast the Arkansas way.

 One of the greenest buildings in the nation is located in downtown Little Rock.
 Heifer International Headquarters incorporates many environmentally friendly ideas and you can take a tour in just 30 minutes.
 Tours are offered Monday through Friday: 11 a.m. and 3 p.m..

 The Little Rock Zoo is a small zoo, covering about 33 acres.
 It's small, but it's dense.
-It is the home to more than 725 animals representing over 200 species.
-Even with rushing, it'll still take over an hour to get through so you might skip it if you only have a day.
+It is the home to more than 725 animals, representing over 200 species.
+Even rushing through, it will take over an hour to get through.
+You might skip it if you only have a day.
 It is a great place for kids and they have some pretty nice exhibits including grizzly bears, penguins and nice big cat and great ape areas.

 The Old Mill is actually in North Little Rock, but it'll be worth the trip to the other side of the Arkansas River.It's located at Fairway Ave. & Lakeshore Drive and it's not actually all that old.
 It's a replica of an old-water-powered grist mill and was featured in "Gone With the Wind."
 It's a beautiful place to spend an hour (or hours).
 It feels like you're stepping back in time.
 The hours are from sunrise to sunset and admission is free.